 Naturally, when you do not use your credit card at all, banks do not earn anything out of you!
 You are not really a customer they want and therefore, they do not mind going ahead and closing your inactive credit card account altogether.

-Surprises on Credit Card Inactivity Can Be Avoided
+4. Surprises on Credit Card Inactivity Can Be Avoided

-In case your bank has already rendered your card as inactive, even then all is not lost.
+In case your bank has already rendered your card inactive, all is not lost.
 Firstly, you could call your bank and ask them to reinstate your card, assuring them that a ‘credit card inactivity’ scenario will no longer apply in its case going forward.
 Secondly, besides calling your bank, you could also consider writing to them, which is often more fruitful in producing the desired results.

 Conclusion